alaub81/backup_docker_scripts/README.md

 You can also configure the days, the backupfiles will remain in the backup folder.

+Attention: If you are using Docker Secrets, it will not work.
+More informations here: #1

 ## backup-docker-postgres.sh
 This Script backups postgres database containers with `pg_dumpall`.
 Just define the backup folder in the script and start it with: